Skip to content

 Why does my PyTorch model train fine on CPU but crash on GPU?

-The most common cause is a device mismatch — your model is on the GPU but your input tensors are still on the CPU, or vice versa.
+Almost always a device mismatch — your model is on the GPU but your input tensors are still on the CPU, or a specific tensor created inside your forward pass defaults to CPU while the model parameters are on CUDA.
 Every tensor involved in a single operation must be on the same device.
-Fix by calling input_tensor = input_tensor.to(device) in your data loading step, and ensure device matches the one you passed to model.to(device).
+The fix is calling input_tensor = input_tensor.to(device) in your data loading step, and ensuring device matches whatever you passed to model.to(device).
+If you are using a custom DataLoader collate function, that is a common place where tensors quietly stay on CPU without triggering an obvious error until the first forward pass.

 🔥